Brewing whole bean coffee is a great way to start the day. Use this process to make it taste amazing.

 Oh, yes – even something as simple as brewing whole bean coffee needs a few tools.

-- and, if you are lazy like me and don’t want to wash out that measuring spoon every day, a little bowl to set the spoon in.
+Here's a little tip – if you are lazy like me and don’t want to wash out that coffee scoop every day, find a little bowl to store the scoop in, as well.

 Step 2: Grind Up The Coffee